zhengchen1999/CAT/README.md

 ## Results

-We achieved state-of-the-art performance on image SR, JPEG compression artifact reduction and real image denoising.
+We achieve state-of-the-art performance on image SR, JPEG compression artifact reduction and real image denoising.
 Detailed results can be found in the paper.
 All visual results of CAT can be downloaded [here](https://drive.google.com/drive/folders/1SIQ342yyrlHTCxINf9wYNchOa5eOw_7s?usp=sharing).

 <details>
 <summary>Image SR (click to expand)</summary>